Identify PTSD Symptoms

 - You may experience a trigger: This is where an unconscious thought, smell, or sound can set off the body's reaction.
 This can make you feel as if you were again experiencing the traumatic event.

-- 2Avoidance Behavior:Some memories are emotionally painful and you may avoid people or situations that may trigger those emotions.
-These are behaviors that a person with PTSD does to help them cope with the painful memories.Advertisement
+- 2Some memories are emotionally painful and you may avoid people or situations that may trigger those emotions.
+These are behaviors that a person with PTSD does to help them cope with the painful memories.Avoidance Behavior:Advertisement

 - Some may avoid crowds, where others avoid being alone.
 Being surrounded by strangers may have a feeling of danger, or the opposite may be the case where being alone has no safety.